elatov/elatov.github.io/_posts/2012-04-26-seeing-a-high-number-of-trespasses-from-a-clariion-array-with-esx-hosts.md

 In short, you define a port group that SPs are part of and these port groups can return status of LUNs
 depending the owner and preference.

-Now that we got that out of the way let&#8217;s back to logs, so we saw
+Now that we got that out of the way let's back to logs, so we saw
 the following sense code returned: *H:0&#215;0 D:0&#215;2 0&#215;6 0x2a 0&#215;6*.
 Translating that we get the following: